Here are some quick links to various projects I’ve been working on recently:

 I’m working on an Environmental Audit as part of the MCA’s exhibition In the Balance: Art for a Changing World.
 The project involves a blog and a series of prints produced on the Big Fag Press, and a whole lotta conversations…

-Also right now, I’m gardening with my co-digger Diego Bonetto, out at the Sydney College of the Arts in Rozelle, in a project called Tending.
+Also in 2010, I’m gardening with my co-digger Diego Bonetto, out at the Sydney College of the Arts in Rozelle, in a project called Tending.
 Budding gardeners are welcome to come and join in!
 You can follow the project blog here.

 As of the end of 2009 I finished my PhD!